the-events-calendar/event-tickets/readme.txt

 * Fix - Load plugin text domain on the new 'tribe_load_text_domains' action hook, which fires on 'init' instead of on the 'plugins_loaded' hook.
 [ET-773]
 * Fix - Deprecate `\Tribe__Tickets__Tickets_Handler::get_total_event_capacity()` and replace its usage with `tribe_get_event_capacity()`, which returns the correct count.
 [ET-770]
 * Fix - When updating to Event Tickets 4.12, a background migration will get kicked off that fixes ticket-supported posts that use the Attendees List block or the Attendees List shortcodes from Event Tickets Plus so those attendees appear in the REST API properly.
 [ET-777]
+* Fix - Prevent Blocks editor from throwing browser alert when leaving the page without any changes applied to the edited post.
+* Tweak - Improved on meta data handling of for Blocks editor.
+* Tweak - Deprecate Select2 3.5.4 in favor of SelectWoo
 * Tweak - Consolidate duplicate code for getting tickets for each Ticket Provider.
 [ETP-235]
 * Tweak - Modify new views implementation for The Event Calendar, in order to include the "Sold Out" message as we had in the previous version.
 [ET-764]
 * Tweak - Attendee REST endpoint now returns 401 (Unauthorized) if Event Tickets Plus is not loaded.
 [ETP-297]